rocksyne/kinetics-dataset-downloader/README.md

 Kinetics-600 is a large-scale high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.

-# Warning!
+# Warn·ing!
 This scrip is not without bugs!

 This script downloads the Kinetics-600 dataset according to author guidelines (https://arxiv.org/pdf/1705.06950.pdf).
 This script downloads only ~10 second long clips using the provided youtube video ID.
 Some videos may be absent because they may have been taken off YouTube.

-# Prerequisites ( dependencies )
+# Pre·req·ui·sites ( dependencies )

 - [X] Environment: Ubuntu 16.04 (This is some-what irrelevant but worth mentioning)